jvprosser/CDE-Iceberg-demo/README.md

 ## PREP
 1. Clone this repo and replace ZZZ with your namespace in this file, CDE_pyspark_sql_iceberg.py, and wine_train.py
+2. replace BUCKET with your datalake.
-2. Drop table if exists default.ZZZ_icewine_test;
+3. Drop table if exists default.ZZZ_icewine_test;
-3. Get the jobs api url for this virtual cluster and update the vcluster-endpoint in ~/.cde/config.yaml
+4. Get the jobs api url for this virtual cluster and update the vcluster-endpoint in ~/.cde/config.yaml
-4. Create a CDE VC if needed, with Spark3, Iceberg and session support
+5. Create a CDE VC if needed, with Spark3, Iceberg and session support
-5. Add an airflow connector to your CDE VC for your CDW Hive VW and call it cdw-hive-demo
+6. Add an airflow connector to your CDE VC for your CDW Hive VW and call it cdw-hive-demo

 `   Connection type = hive client wrapper, host = host from jdbc driver, login/password from workload account`